PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 You can now use the access token to authenticate your client in the next requests.
 You can use it by providing the `Authorization` header with the value `Bearer YOUR_ACCESS_TOKEN`.

 Remember that the access token is valid for a limited time.
 After it expires, you need to get a new one.
 It is also crucial to provide scopes that your client can use.
-If you don't provide the correct scopes, you won't be able to access some endpoints.
+If you don't give the correct scopes, you won't be able to access some endpoints.

 ## Information about the API Client

-Now that we have the access token, we can use it to get information about the API client.
-To do that, you need to send a GET request to the `/admin-api/api-client/info` endpoint.
-You need to provide the access token in the `Authorization` header.
+Now that we have the access token, we can get information about the API client.
+To do that, you need to send a GET request to the `/admin-api/api-client/info` endpoint and provide the access token in the `Authorization` header.

 Example request using curl: